psycopg/psycopg/docs/api/types.rst

 database for custom data types: this allows for instance to load automatically arrays of a custom type, once a loader for the base type has been registered.

-The `!TypeInfo` object doesn't instruct Psycopg to convert a PostgreSQL type into a Python type: this is the role of a `Loader`.
-However it can extend the behaviour of the adapters: if you create a loader for `!MyType`, using `TypeInfo` you will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using it as a subtypes.
+The `!TypeInfo` object doesn't instruct Psycopg to convert a PostgreSQL type into a Python type: this is the role of a `~psycopg.abc.Loader`.
+However it can extend the behaviour of the adapters: if you create a loader for `!MyType`, using `TypeInfo` you will be able to manage seamlessly arrays of `!MyType` or ranges and composite types using it as a subtype.

 .. seealso:: :ref:`adaptation` describes about how to convert from Python
     types to PostgreSQL types and back.